 Line 9.
-Other Income (from Schedule X) Alimony Received, Taxable IRA/Keogh and Roth IRA Conversion Distributions, Other Gambling Winnings, Fees and Other 5.05% Income.
+Other Income (from Schedule X) Alimony Received, Taxable IRA/Keogh and Roth IRA Conversion Distributions, Other Gambling Winnings, Fees and Other 5.0% Income and PFML taxable distributions.

-"Other 5.05% income" includes the items listed above and must be included on Schedule X. Enter the total from Schedule X, line 5.
+"Other 5.0% income" includes the items listed above and must be included on Schedule X. Enter the total from Schedule X, line 6.
 Not less than 0.
 Be sure to enclose Schedule X with your return.
 Failure to enclose this schedule will delay the processing of your return.